Principal actions of stacky Lie groupoids: Introduction

 \section{Introduction}

-Lie groupoids have widespread use in several areas of mathematics, and in recent years some of their ``higher'' versions have drawn much attention, particularly in the study of higher categorical structures and higher gauge theory, see e.g. \cite{bala:2gp,basch,bartels,breen,brown,duskin,Moer,z:tgpd}.
-This paper concerns \textit{stacky Lie groupoids}, which are generalizations of Lie groupoids $\G\rightrightarrows M$ where $\G$ is allowed to be a differentiable stack, while $M$ is a smooth manifold.
+Lie groupoids have widespread use in several areas of mathematics, and in recent years some of their ``higher'' versions have drawn much attention, particularly in the study of higher categorical structures, higher stacks and higher gauge theory, see e.g. \cite{bala:2gp,basch,bartels,breen,brown,duskin,Moer,nss:1}.
+This paper concerns \textit{stacky Lie groupoids}, which are generalizations of Lie groupoids $\G\rightrightarrows M$ where $\G$ is allowed to be a differentiable stack, while $M$ is a smooth manifold; more precisely, stacky Lie groupoids may be viewed as Lie 2-groupoids, i.e., 2-truncations of Kan simplicial manifolds \cite{z:tgpd}.
 These objects were introduced in \cite{tz} in connection with the problem of integrating Lie algebroids.

 Recall that, while any finite-dimensional Lie algebra can be integrated to a Lie group, not every Lie algebroid integrates to a Lie groupoid, see \cite{cf} and references therein.
 Whenever a Lie algebroid is integrable, the so-called ``path-space construction'' \cite{cattaneofelder,cf,severa} provides a concrete way to obtain an integrating Lie groupoid.
 However, for a non-integrable Lie algebroid this construction only leads to a {\it topological} groupoid.
-The starting point in \cite{tz} is the observation (see also \cite{WeInt}) that the topological groupoids arising in this way naturally carry the structure of {\em differentiable stacks}, and that this additional information allows one to recover the underlying Lie-algebroid data; as a consequence, \cite{tz} establishes a correspondence between (arbitrary) Lie algebroids and \'etale stacky Lie groupoids, which places the usual correspondence between integrable Lie algebroids and Lie groupoids in a broader framework.
+The starting point in \cite{tz}, see also \cite{WeInt}, is the observation that the topological groupoids arising in this way naturally carry the structure of {\em differentiable stacks}, and that this additional information allows one to recover the underlying Lie-algebroid data; as a consequence, \cite{tz} establishes a correspondence between (arbitrary) Lie algebroids and \'etale stacky Lie groupoids, placing the usual correspondence between integrable Lie algebroids and Lie groupoids in a broader framework.